Q4 STEAM: Roller Coaster Design & Engineering Challenge

 STEPS for the Build One - Engineering Challenge:

-TEAM: Form small design teams of three-four classmates.
+TEAM: Form small design teams of three to four classmates.

 GOAL: Your team will apply knowledge of the design process and how potential and kinetic energy work together to build a successful coaster model.